 - You transferred money into an Ontario life income fund that is governed by the requirements of Schedule 1.1 and, within 60 days of this transfer, you want to withdraw or transfer up to 50% of the total money that was transferred to the Schedule 1.1 LIF

 How to apply

-All financial non-hardship unlocking applications for must be made on FSRA forms.
-Download and complete the form that corresponds to your application category, and forward it to your pension administrator.
+All financial non-hardship unlocking applications must be made on FSRA forms.
+Download and complete the form that corresponds to your application category, and forward it to your financial institution.

 Review and approval

 Review of your application will be handled by the financial institution that holds and administers your locked-in accounts.
 They will determine if your application meets the legal requirements set out under the category for which you are applying, and forward the appropriate payment, if approved.

 If your application is approved, there are a number of points to keep in mind:

 Once approved, money is paid in a lump sum only and cannot be transferred to a tax-deferred account, such as an RRSP or RRIF.